 Anytime you can access the night light and snooze it to see real colors of a graphic or a picture you are editing from the top panel icon.

 Music App has been cleaned with tons of code and so it should perform better.
 The biggest long-time issue of loading embedded album cover art will be fixed in Juno.
 The team is also replacing old custom widgets with their Granite counterparts like using the same Granite StorageBar used in Files for devices in Music.
-In the visual aspect, statusbar across the full bottom of the app is deleted.
+In the visual aspect, the status bar across the full bottom of the app is deleted.
 A new side panel is added to show the Album.
-Play back control features are moved to top.
+Playback control features are moved to the top.